benjaminion/upgrading-ethereum-book/src/book.md

 ##### `MAX_EFFECTIVE_BALANCE`

 There is a concept of "effective balance" for validators: whatever a validator's total balance, its voting power is weighted by its effective balance, even if its actual balance is higher.
-Effective balance is also the amount on which all rewards, penalties, and slashings are calculated&mdash;it's used a lot in the protocol
+Effective balance is also the amount on which all rewards, penalties, and slashings are calculated - it's used a lot in the protocol

 The `MAX_EFFECTIVE_BALANCE` is the highest effective balance that a validator can have: 32 Ether.
 Any balance above this is ignored.
 Note that this means that staking rewards don't compound in the usual case (unless a validator's effective balance somehow falls below 32&nbsp;Ether, in which case rewards kind of compound).